tscholze/powershell-github-issue-blogger/README.md

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
-Dependencies or assets maybe licensed differently.
+Dependencies or assets may be licensed differently.

 ## Acknowledgments
 - [Microsoft Office Fabric](https://developer.microsoft.com/en-us/fabric)